You have decided you want to learn Arabic! A great choice.

 You will notice that you are having progress and you will be able to write and read in Arabic, and pronounce more accurately.

 Step 4: Be familiar with the language

 Because there is no shared vocabulary between Arabic and Latin-based languages, you may find it odd to hear, read or write Arabic words, therefore, you need to indulge in the Arabic language and in the culture of the Arab countries in order to be familiar with the language and learn it easier.

-You can do so by reading the Arabic newspaper, listening to the Arabic Radio or Arabic songs, or watch Arabic movies and cartoons.
+You can do so by reading the Arabic newspaper, listening to Arabic Radio or Arabic songs, or watching Arabic movies and cartoons.

 Step 5: Join a course

 If you have applied the above steps, then you are in the stage where you can introduce yourself in Arabic, say a few phrases, and maybe understand some phrases too.
 Nonetheless, you are not speaking Arabic yet.